Committing changes

 This document assumes:

-You have some high-level familliarity with git.
-If you do not, consider reading a git tutorial, like the GitHub tutorial.
+You have some high-level familiarity with Git.
+If you do not, consider reading a Git tutorial, like the GitHub tutorial.

 You have already created your first Moment doc.
 If you have not, follow this guide.